leoshimo/vrs/docs/index.md

 # VRS

-A personal programming environment that brings me joy.
+A personal programming environment built for joy.

 Under heavy construction, in perpetuity.